Harby-SoftwareEngineer/Harby-SoftwareEngineer/README.md

 ## 👨‍💻 About Me

-I’m a Senior Flutter Developer specializing in building scalable, pixel-perfect cross-platform apps for HR, fintech, e-commerce, education, and more.
+I’m a Flutter Developer specializing in building scalable, pixel-perfect cross-platform apps for HR, fintech, e-commerce, education, and more.
 I’ve designed, developed, and shipped **20+** production applications to Google Play and the App Store, collaborating with teams across five countries.

 - 🔷 **Core Tech:** Flutter, Dart, Clean Architecture
 - 🔷 **State Management:** Bloc, Provider, Riverpod, GetX